kawansoft/aceql-http/aceql-http-2.0-user-guide-server.md

 # State management / Stateful Mode

- AceQL runs in "Stateful Mode": hen creating a session on the client side with `/login` API, the AceQL servlet that is contacted extracts a JDBC `Connection` from the connection pool (with `DatabaseConfigurator.getConnection(`)) and stores it in memory in a static Java `Map`.
+ AceQL runs in "Stateful Mode":  when creating a session on the client side with `/login` API, the AceQL servlet that is contacted extracts a JDBC `Connection` from the connection pool (with `DatabaseConfigurator.getConnection(`)) and stores it in memory in a static Java `Map`.

 The server's JDBC Connection is persistent, attributed to the client user, and will not be used by other users: the same `Connection` will be used for each JDBC call until the end of the session.
 This allows you SQL transactions to be created.